JoeyyScott/Gamer-Supplies/README.md

 + On each item within the crate they will see:
     + A summary of the item with an image, name, individual price and a subtotal based on the item quantity.
 + The order total is displayed after the list.
-    + If a coupon has been applied this is displayed also.
+    + If a coupon has been applied this is also displayed.

 **Delivery Information**:
 + A form which allows the user to fill out the relevant fields: